William H.

 Bio

 Professor Gottdiener received his BA in psychology from Hunter College of the City University of New York.
 He received his MA in general psychology and his PhD in clinical psychology from The New School for Social Research and subsequently completed a postdoctoral fellowship in substance abuse research at National Development and Research Institutes that was funded by the National Institute on Drug Abuse.
 He also received additional postdoctoral training in psychoanalysis (PA), psychodynamic therapy (PDT), supportive-expressive therapy (SET), and in intensive short-term dynamic psychotherapy (ISTDP).
-He is board certified in psychoanalysis in psychology by the American Board of Professional Psychology.
+He is board certified in addiction psychology, psychoanalytic and psychodynamic psychology, and in psychoanalysis in psychology by the American Board of Professional Psychology.

 He has been a faculty member at John Jay College of Criminal Justice of the City University of New York (CUNY) since the fall of 2003.
 He is also a faculty member of the Graduate Center--CUNY.
 He is a licensed psychologist in New York and maintains an active part-time clinical practice.
-His theoretical orientation is psychodynamic and integrative.
+His theoretical orientation is psychodynamic.

 JJC Affiliations